OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/api/400-bad-request-with-the-error-code-oh-api-0002.md

 * Invalid type of value passed in the Request body.

 # Solution
-Please provide the correct API request based on the formats explained in the [Forming calls with the OpsHub Integration Manager API](forming-calls-with-api.md).
+Please provide the correct API request based on the formats explained in the [Forming calls with the <code class="expression">space.vars.SITENAME</code> API](forming-calls-with-api.md).